(c) 2024 PillSync.com

 • Stomach growths (fundic gland polyps).
 A certain type of stomach growth called fundic gland polyps may happen in people who take VOQUEZNA for a long time (more than a year).
 Talk with your healthcare provider about the risk of fundic gland polyps if you have been on VOQUEZNA for a long time.

-The most common side effects of VOQUEZNA for treatment of erosive esophagitis include:
+The most common side effects of VOQUEZNA for treatment of erosive esophagitis and/or relief of heartburn related to gastroesophageal reflux disease include:

 • stomach inflammation